noahtadd/noahtadd/README.md

 My learning journey extends beyond tool proficiency, as I actively delve into networking concepts to strengthen my foundation.
 Understanding the intricacies of network protocols, architectures, and security frameworks is pivotal for building robust defense strategies.

-I stay current with the latest advancements in cybersecurity, participating in hands-on projects, and pursuing relevant certifications to validate my skills.
-I am enthusiastic about the opportunity to bring my skills, knowledge, and dedication to a diverse cybersecurity team, where I can play a pivotal role in safeguarding digital assets and ensuring a resilient security infrastructure.

 ---

 ### 🧰 Languages and Tools